 Twinkle Twinkle Little Star

 I love to contemplate the universe.
 Sometimes it’s easy, and it really helps to put my life in the proper perspective.
-It keeps me humble and open-minded because in the big scheme of things, my tiny brain is really a speck of dust.
-Other times I am so consumed in myself and this world, that I actually forget the big picture.
+It keeps me humble and open-minded because, in the big scheme of things, my tiny brain is really a speck of dust.
+Other times I am so consumed with myself and this world, that I actually forget the big picture.
 During those times I become anxious, fearful, indignant, selfish, and egotistical.
 I get caught up in doing, controlling, fixing, and I don’t set aside the time to pray and reflect.
 I need to remember what it’s all about.
 Genesis 3:19 reminds me: “By the sweat of your brow you will eat your food until you return to the ground, since from it you were taken; for dust you are and to dust you will return."

 Last night when I finally took a moment for reflection, I got to thinking about the universe expansion theory (yeah, I know that’s not normal!).
 It just fascinates me that the Earth is but a crumb amidst an infinite and expanding universe.
 I considered the formation of new stars, and I thought: Imagine if each new star being formed is a soul that has been lifted up and is in a state of transition.
 It's like a purgatory of sorts as the various changes take place until a new star emerges and shines brightly in all its splendor.
 Envision the entire expanding universe as an immeasurable heaven -- a heavenly kingdom burning brilliantly -- some of it before our very eyes -- and all of it surrounding us with light, promise, and security.